Efficient Human-in-the-Loop Optimization via Priors Learned from User Models: Neural Acquisition Function

 \subsection{Synthetic tests}

 Before conducting the user study, we designed two synthetic evaluations to systematically validate \method.
 These tests serve as controlled environments to probe capabilities that are difficult to isolate in live studies.
-Specifically, we focused on three goals: (\textbf{G1}) benchmarking against established baselines (standard BO and TAF), (\textbf{G2}) verifying that \method can adapt to dynamic trade-offs between multiple objectives via explicit weight inputs, and (\textbf{G3}) evaluating robustness when encountering users whose behavior falls outside the training distribution.
-To cover both abstraction and realism, we used two tasks: a controlled double-Sphere benchmark (Test~1) for clean comparisons, and a semi-realistic typing simulation (Test~2) grounded in Fitts’ law and touch error models on touchscreen to mirror our target VR keyboard task in user study.
+Specifically, we focused on three goals: (\textbf{G1}) benchmarking against established baselines: standard BO and Transfer Acquisition Function, which is an established meta-BO method used in prior HCI works \cite{wistuba2018scalable, 10.1145/3613904.3642071}; (\textbf{G2}) verifying that \method can adapt to dynamic trade-offs between multiple objectives via explicit weight inputs; (\textbf{G3}) evaluating robustness when encountering users whose behavior falls outside the training distribution.
+To cover both abstraction and realism, we used two tasks: a controlled double-Sphere benchmark (Test~1) for clean comparisons, and a semi-realistic typing simulation (Test~2) grounded in Fitts' law and touch error models on a touchscreen to mirror our target VR keyboard task in the user study.

 \paragraph{Key findings.} Across both tests, \method consistently demonstrated advantages over baselines.
 For \textbf{G1 (baseline comparison)}, it converged faster than standard BO and TAF, particularly in the early iterations where efficiency is most critical.
 For \textbf{G2 (dynamic objective weighting)}, conditioning on explicit weight inputs enabled \method to adapt its search strategy more effectively than the ablated variant without weights, confirming its ability to handle shifting priorities in multi-objective optimization.
 For \textbf{G3 (robustness to novel users)}, the novelty-aware fallback proved essential: when synthetic users were sampled outside the training distribution, \method recovered and improved steadily, while the no-fallback variant stalled and BO/TAF required more iterations to catch up.
 Together, these results establish that \method combines sample efficiency, flexibility, and robustness, making it well-suited for real-world HILO where the weights on multiple objective can be adjusted dynamically and users can vary dramatically.
+The results of the synthetic tests are presented in the Appendix.